jessicabettsftw/my_precious/README.md

 now, in the words of Gandalf the Gray, “All we have to decide is what to do with the time that is given us.”

+# known bugs
+version 0.2.3 - the last character of the function name will be removed.

+`transcribe the book about Mordor with Nazgul, Frodo

+def mordo( nazgul, frodo )`

 # variables
 use capitols